biocore/songbird/README.md

 These biplots have a different interpretation - the points correspond to features and the arrows correspond to covariates of interest.
 Running these models on the full dataset can yield something similar to as follows:
 ![biplot](https://github.com/biocore/songbird/raw/master/images/redsea-biplot.png "Regression biplot")

-## 6.3.
+## 7.3.
 FAQs: Parameters <span id="faqs-parameters"></span>

 **Q.** The "specifying a formula" section mentioned that I can mitigate overfitting with `--differential-prior`.
 What does that mean?

-**A.** When I mean overfitting, I'm referring to scenarios when the models attempts to memorize data points rather than building predictive models to undercover biological patterns.
+**A.** By overfitting, we're referring to scenarios when the model attempts to memorize data points rather than building predictive models to undercover biological patterns.
 See https://xkcd.com/1725/

 The `--differential-prior` command specifies the width of the prior distribution of the differentials.
 For `--differential-prior 1`, this means 99% of rankings (given in differentials.tsv) are within -3 and +3 (log fold change).
 The higher differential-prior is, the more parameters can have bigger changes, so you want to keep this relatively small.
 If you see overfitting (accuracy and fit increasing over iterations in tensorboard) you may consider reducing the differential-prior in order to reduce the parameter space.

 **Q.** What's up with the `--training-column` argument? <span id="training-column"></span>

 **A.** That is used for cross-validation if you have a specific reproducibility question that you are interested in answering.
 If this is specified, only samples labeled "Train" under this column will be used for building the model and samples labeled "Test" will be used for cross validation.
 In other words the model will attempt to predict the feature abundances for the "Test" samples.
+Ideally the random samples held out for testing will be a relatively even mix of samples from different categories.
+This parameter can be especially useful if your samples are not evenly distributed across sample categories, so that you can ensure even distribution of sample categories across the "Train" and "Test" groups.

 The resulting prediction accuracy is used to evaluate the generalizability of the model in order to determine if the model is overfitting or not.
 If this argument is not specified, then 5 random samples will be chosen for the test dataset.
 If you want to specify more random samples to allocate for cross-validation, the `--num-random-test-examples` argument can be specified.
+As a rule of thumb, the number of test samples held out for cross-validation is typically 10-20%.

 **Q.** How long should I expect this program to run?